RicardoMarques21/devops-24-25-1241923/README.md

 By tailoring SVN's features to fit the requirements of this assignment, a workflow similar to Git's can be achieved, showcasing the adaptability of version control systems in software development environments.

 ## Conclusion
 Completing the Version Control with Git assignment has greatly expanded my knowledge of version control systems and their significance in software development.
-Part 1 of the assignment established a strong foundation in version control by focusing on direct modifications to the master branch, emphasizing the fundamental practices of committing and tagging.
-The transition to Part 2, which introduced branching, provided deeper insights into managing complex scenarios, such as adding new features and fixing bugs.
+Part 1.1 of the assignment established a strong foundation in version control by focusing on direct modifications to the master branch, emphasizing the fundamental practices of committing and tagging.
+The transition to Part 1.2, which introduced branching, provided deeper insights into managing complex scenarios, such as adding new features and fixing bugs.
 This demonstrated the importance of isolating changes to maintain a clear project history and streamline management.

 The Final Results section of this report highlights the practical outcomes of this learning experience, showcasing the application's improved functionality through the step-by-step addition of new features.
 This visual representation reinforces the real-world application of version control principles.
 Additionally, GitHub issues were leveraged for tracking and managing problems, offering a structured history of challenges and their resolutions.
 This practice underscored the versatility and effectiveness of issue tracking in software development.

 Exploring SVN as an Alternative Solution to Git provided valuable insights into different version control methodologies.
 By comparing SVN's centralized system with Git's distributed model, I gained a broader understanding of how various approaches can be tailored to fit specific project needs, emphasizing the adaptability required in modern DevOps practices.

+Furthermore, the Gradle component of Part 2 further enhanced my technical proficiency by teaching me how to create and configure custom tasks.
+Learning to execute the server, run unit tests, backup the source code, and generate zip archives not only streamlined the build and deployment process but also deepened my understanding of build automation.
+This hands-on experience with Gradle has equipped me with practical skills in managing project builds and dependencies, which are crucial in contemporary software development environments.

-This assignment not only strengthened my technical proficiency in Git and introduced me to SVN but also highlighted the crucial role of version control in fostering collaboration, maintaining code integrity, and efficiently managing project development.
+Overall, this assignment not only strengthened my expertise in Git and introduced me to SVN but also highlighted the crucial role of build automation and version control in fostering collaboration, maintaining code integrity, and efficiently managing project development.